Drama and Theatre Studies Curriculum – Intent, Implementation and Impact

 Our curriculum explores the history of theatre, from Greek theatre through to the most modern practitioners such as Frantic Assembly and the Kneehigh Theatre Company.
 We explore a range of genres practically and theoretically.

-Our Key Stage 3 curriculum builds the skills of responding, making, performing and evaluation – each of these areas developed through the exploration of a range of texts and stimuli, including the Mystery Plays, Commedia dell’Arte, the Holocaust, Shakespeare and Theatre in Education.
-Pupils learn the 6 ‘Cs’ of Drama: Communication, Courage, Consideration, Commitment, Co-operation and Concentration – these skills are the foundation to success in Drama and Theatre.
+Our Key Stage 3 curriculum builds the skills of responding, making, performing and evaluation – each of these areas developed through the exploration of a range of texts and stimuli, including Puppetry, Commedia dell’Arte, the Holocaust, Shakespeare and Script Writing.
+As part of our commitment to our Christian faith, pupils learn about the Mystery Plays, exploring stories from the Bible such as Adam and Eve, Noah’s Ark, the Crucifixion and Resurrection.
+In addition, pupils learn the 6 ‘Cs’ of Drama: Communication, Courage, Consideration, Commitment, Co-operation and Concentration – these transferable skills are the foundation to success in Drama and Theatre, that will also support them after they have finished school.

 Implementation

-As subject specialists, enthusiasts and lifelong learners, our department discusses developments in theory and practice; we are in regular contact with colleagues from across the country and take part in specification specific online fora in order to share ideas and develop our own curriculum.
+As subject specialists, enthusiasts and lifelong learners, our department discusses developments in theory and practice; we are members of National Drama, the UK’s leading professional subject association for Drama teachers, frequently participating in training sessions and workshops.
+We often attend subject specific conferences and take part in specification specific online fora where we share ideas with colleagues from across the country in order to develop our own curriculum.
 We take time to plan and reflect, formalising our findings into an organic provision for our students.

 Our schemes of work implement the range of skills which allow our students to become confident practitioners.
 We regularly visit live theatre in order to reflect on text in practice and the process of page to stage, enabling our students’ skills to develop across each key stage.

 Our extra-curricular provision allows our students to experience live performance and what it means to work as part of a cast or production team.
-We stage a regular Shakespeare Evening which allows our most advanced students from all years to explore the work of the Bard in detail and depth.
+We continue our school tradition of staging annually a theatre production, which allows our most advanced students from all years to hone their performance skills in detail and depth.

 Impact